-With voter approval of Bond Measure I in June 2006, the district issued its first bond series in September 2006.
+With voter approval of Bond Measure I in June 2006, the District issued its first bond series in September 2006.
 The college developed a process to project and monitor cash flow needs for both construction and technology programs.
-The report is prepared with direction from the vice president of Facilities and Operations and is provided to the vice president of Finance and Administration on a quarterly basis (III.D.9-13).
+The report is prepared with direction from the vice president of Facilities and Operations and is provided to the vice president of Finance and Administration on a quarterly basis (III.D.9-14).
 The report aids in identifying timing for additional bond series based on construction progress and program expenditure requirements.
-Quarterly reports are also provided to the Citizens' Oversight Committee (COC) at their Quarterly (now bi-annual) meetings (III.D.9-14; III.D.9-15).
+Reports are provided to the Citizens' Oversight Committee (COC) at their quarterly (now bi-annual) meetings (III.D.9-15; III.D.9-16).